 Another option for those who are more introverted is to use some alternatives to host home sites where you can stay in someone’s home for a discounted rate.
 You can enjoy getting to know the people you’re living with for your short stay and more easily have a conversation starter or something in common.
 Plus you’ll get to save money, so I’ll definitely be checking this off of my travel wish list soon!

 One time an old friend told me that the best thing I could do when I get somewhere new is to get lost in the main part of the city, and I have to agree!
 Choose to go through your days in a laid back way.
 It’s one of the best ways you can experience local culture while traveling.
 Take your time in coffee shops and markets and stores.
 You’ll find a second to breathe and really take in where you are.

 Maybe for some trips you want to have those stereotypical tourist pictures taken in front of famous monuments and buildings.
 That’s great, but why not make memories that no one else has?
 That thought is what’s driving me to really step outside my comfort zone and take my traveling to a new level.
 There are so many benefits to cultural immersion that I’m shocked that I haven’t tried it sooner!
 I’ll get to know a new culture and people on a personal level, and that’s sure to change my perspective on things.

 There’s very little to traveling that I thought I hadn’t done.
-I’ve been flying and driving around the world for so many years that I thought there was little I could do to make my trips better.
+I thought there was little I could do to make my trips better.
 I’m challenging myself to get to know the locals wherever I travel to and really immerse myself in their culture.
-Ultimately, I know my travel wishlist will help me become a better person with a better perspective of the world and all that is good in it.
+Ultimately, I know my travel wish list will help me become a better person with a better perspective of the world.